MrWolfZ/Conqueror/recipes/cqs/basics/getting-started/README.md

 Note that this program does not compile yet since it already references a few things we'll only create in the next step.

+To store our counters, we are going to use the [repository pattern](https://martinfowler.com/eaaCatalog/repository.html).
+For simplicity, we store the counters in memory, but in a real application the repository would talk to some kind of database.
+There are other ways to interact with a data store, but repositories are a common way to do this.
+In very simple apps you may even consider talking directly to the database from within your handlers, but beware the challenges this poses for testing.

-Now that we have the core application loop, we can create an in-memory repository for managing our counters in `CountersRepository.cs` ([view completed file](.completed/Conqueror.Recipes.CQS.Basics.GettingStarted/CountersRepository.cs)):
+Let's create an in-memory repository for managing our counters in `CountersRepository.cs` ([view completed file](.completed/Conqueror.Recipes.CQS.Basics.GettingStarted/CountersRepository.cs)):

 ```cs
 namespace Conqueror.Recipes.CQS.Basics.GettingStarted;